Planning a solo women trip? Let us look at some of the essential tips that you can use for your upcoming solo women trip.

-- Pack the essentials – Whether it is ensuring you have tampons/sanitary pads, or a decent medicinal kit – be prepared with things you will required.
+- Pack the essentials – Whether it is ensuring you have tampons/sanitary pads, or a decent medicinal kit – be prepared with things you will require.
 This list should include sunscreen, toiletries, or just hair tyes, ensure your daily needs are safely packed with you!
-Also, pack a good paid of sneakers for all the walking around and exploring you will be doing.
+Also, wrap a good pair of sneakers for all the walking around and exploring you will be doing.

-- Don’t be over friendly – While it is important to interact, just be careful initially.
-It’s okay to use your judgement.
+- Don’t be over-friendly – While it is important to interact, just be careful initially.
+It’s okay to use your judgment.
 However, don’t take this to mean you should be closed off.
 Again, walk the fine balance.

 - To combat unwanted attention – ensure you drop hints of your significant other/ partner/spouse/ kids coming along.
-Easiest way to ward off creeps is to put them on alert!
+The easiest way to ward off creeps is to put them on alert!
 By all means, if you find someone cute- be as flirty as you like.
-Just use your judgement.
+Just use your judgment.

 - Speak up and make a scene if teased – Being touched inappropriately?
 Just speak loudly and affirmatively.
 Ensure there are people around you when you do this.
-People around you WILL speak up in your defense (people are inherently mostly nice, after all) and the culprit will feel guilty if nothing else.
+People around you WILL speak up in your defense (people are inherently mostly lovely, after all), and the culprit will feel guilty if nothing else.
 Also, I would suggest to not immediately leave the scene/public space, especially if you’re to take an isolated route after.
 Bruised egos can make people do crazy things.
-Just lay low for a bit, if something like this happens and wait for the moment to pass.
+Just lay low for a bit if something like this happens and wait for the moment to pass.

-- If travelling internationally, ensure you have all your travel documents ready!
+- If traveling internationally, ensure you have all your travel documents ready!
 Don’t leave this to the last second.

 International or Domestic Travel for Solo Women?